Manitoba Electric Vehicle Association

 Reality: Most of the “bad press” over batteries stems from the improper disposal of consumer batteries, mainly “Alkaline” and Nickel-Cadmium cells (neither of which are used in modern EVs).
 Traditional car batteries on the other hand are over 99% recyclable and recycling programs are also being implemented for the batteries used in Hybrids and EVs.

-Reality: So-called ‘range anxiety’ diminishes when people get used to driving EVs on a daily basis.
+Reality: While many of the first mass produced EVs, and some made today, have lower range (less than 300 km) there are now many makes and models available with ranges between 300 to 500 km.
+In addition, the so-called ‘range anxiety’ diminishes when people get used to driving EVs on a daily basis.
 It’s just like charging a cell phone overnight.
 You plug it in, and in the morning it’s ready to go, fully charged.
-As more EVs hit the road, businesses and cities will add charging points to encourage EV use.
+As more EVs hit the road, businesses and cities are adding more charging points to allow for on-the-go charging as well.

 MYTH: The charging infrastructure must be built before people will adopt EVs.